blockchainsllc/in3-docs/docs/spec.md

 ])
 ```

-For POA-chains, the blockheader will use the `sealFields` (instead of mixHash and nonce) which are already rlp-encoded and should be added as raw data when using rlp.encode.
+For POA-chains, the blockheader will use the `sealFields` (instead of mixHash and nonce) which are already RLP-encoded and should be added as raw data when using rlp.encode.

 ```js
 if (keccak256(blockHeader) !== singedBlockHash)
   throw new Error('Invalid Block')
 ```

-In case of the `eth_getBlockTransactionCountBy...`, the proof contains the full blockHeader already serilalized + all transactionHashes.
-This is needed in order to verify them in a merkletree and compare them with the `transactionRoot`.
+In case of the `eth_getBlockTransactionCountBy...`, the proof contains the full blockHeader already serilalized plus all transactionHashes.
+This is needed in order to verify them in a merkle tree and compare them with the `transactionRoot`.

 #### Transaction Proof